 ECS 129 Option 5

-Secret: https://github.com/GoodProtein/ProScore
+Github Repository: https://github.com/GoodProtein/ProScore

 Abstract

 This project seeks to determine which structure of a protein is more valid by comparing free energy.
 Free energy scores are calculated by making approximations of the summations that include Van der Waals forces, Coulomb forces, and solvation energy.
 Our program is run in standard python 3 with preprocessed protein data files provided.